 - Learn by heart the forms to be found in nature, so that you can use them like the notes in a musical composition.
 That is what these forms are for.
 Nature is a marvellous chaos, and it is our job and our duty to bring order into that chaos and – to perfect it.

-* source of artist quotes on his paintings – like ‘The Night’ & ‘Departure’ – art prints & life: his lecture ‘Drei Briefe an eine Malerin’, New York and Boston, Spring 1948; as quoted in ”Letters of the great artists – from Blake to Pollock – ”, Richard Friedenthal, Thames and Hudson, London, 1963, p.
-214 (painter of German Expressionism art, famous for his self portraits and triptychs in an expressionism style; some biography facts below)
+* art statement on forms from Nature: his lecture ‘Drei Briefe an eine Malerin’, New York and Boston, Spring 1948; as quoted in ”Letters of the great artists – from Blake to Pollock – ”, Richard Friedenthal, Thames and Hudson, London, 1963, p.
+214

 - A human face, a hand, a woman’s breast or a manly body, an expression of conflicting joy and pain, the infinite ocean, savage crags, the melancholy speech of black trees against the snow, the fierce power of spring blossoms and the heavy lethargy of a hot summer noon when our old friend Pan is asleep and the ghost of noon are murmuring – all this is enough to make us forget the sorrows of the world, or to give them form.
 In any case the determination to give form to things brings with it part of the solution for which you are seeking.
 The path is hard and the goal can never be reached – but it is a path.

-* Max Beckmann, source of artist quotes on his paintings – like ‘The Night’ & ‘Departure’ – art prints & life: his lecture ‘Drei Briefe an eine Malerin’, New York and Boston, Spring 1948; as quoted in ”Letters of the great artists – from Blake to Pollock – ”, Richard Friedenthal, Thames and Hudson, London, 1963, p.
-215 (painter of German Expressionism art, famous for his self portraits and triptychs in an expressionism style; some biography facts below)
+* Max Beckmann’s statements as art teacher: from his lecture ‘Drei Briefe an eine Malerin’, New York and Boston, Spring 1948; as quoted in ”Letters of the great artists – from Blake to Pollock – ”, Richard Friedenthal, Thames and Hudson, London, 1963, p.
+215

-Max Beckmann, not sourced artist quotes of the painter, about his life and creating art in German Expressionism style
+Max Beckmann, his not sourced artist quotes about life and creating painting art

 - The metaphysics of substance.
 The strange feeling which comes over us when we sense: this is skin – this is bone – all in a single vision that is completely unearthly.
 The dreaminess of our existence mixed at the same time with the indescribably sweet illusion of reality (note in Beckmann’s sketchbook, probably referring to his last triptych ‘The Argonauts’ he painted in 1950, the year Beckmann died, fh)